ipsilon/eof/spec/eof.md

 - `RETURNDATACOPY (0x3E)` instruction
     - same behavior as legacy, but changes the exceptional halt behavior to zero-padding behavior (same behavior as `CALLDATACOPY`).

+**NOTE** Like for legacy targets, the aforementioned behavior of `EXTCODECOPY`, `EXTCODEHASH` and `EXTCODESIZE` does not apply to EOF contract targets mid-creation, i.e. those report same as accounts without code.

 #### Creation transactions

 Creation transactions (tranactions with empty `to`), with `data` containing EOF code (starting with `EF00` magic) are interpreted as having a concatenation of EOF `initcontainer` and `calldata` in the `data` and: